elmirk/dialogic/README.md

 The necessary binary files can be downloaded via the [following link](https://www.dialogic.com/signaling-and-ss7-components/download/dsi-interface-protocol-stacks).

 > **N.B.**:
-> The downloaded archive can be unpacked with use of the [tar](https://pingvinus.ru/answers/844) utilite.
+> The downloaded archive can be unpacked with use of the [tar](https://pingvinus.ru/answers/844) utility.

-All of the files are protected by license files.
+All of the protocols are protected by license files.

 ### How to define the license file?